OSGeo/grass-website/content/news/2024_10_11_refreshing_grass_psc.md

 ### Welcome to the Newly Elected Members of the GRASS GIS PSC!

-By mid-September, the GRASS GIS community began the election process to replace four of the nine Project Steering Committee (PSC) seats .
+In mid-September, the GRASS GIS community began the election process to replace four of the nine seats on the Project Steering Committee (PSC).
-These were previously held by **Helena Mitasova**, **Helmut Kudrnovsky**, **Martin Landa**, and **Michael Barton**.
-After nominations from the community, *10 GRASS GIS community members* stood as candidates for the positions.
+These seats were previously held by **Helena Mitasova**, **Helmut Kudrnovsky**, **Martin Landa**, and **Michael Barton**.
+Following nominations from the community, *10 members of the GRASS GIS community* ran for these positions.

 After the election itself, the GRASS GIS PSC welcomed the new members, namely **Linda Karlovska**, **Nicklas Larsson**, and **Paulo van Breugel**,